The Concept of Mind Mapping

 When Buzan created this concept, he was inspired by big names of their history, such as Leonardo da Vinci, Albert Einstein, and later on by Joseph D. Novak (who created the concept maps).

 Since it was discovered and until now, the process of creation has changed from drawing to digital building.
-Therefore you can create a mind map using pen and paper or advanced mind mapping software.
+Therefore you can create a mind map using pen and paper or advanced mind map software.

 Traditional vs Digital mind maps